bfalloonutas/SpaceXData/README.md

 Imported os for os.path.join(BASE_DIR, 'templates'), to allow navigation of templates in the html for the navbar

-Used chatgpt to generate the base of the html and css code for the navbar and containers
+Used chatgpt to generate the base of the html and css code for the navbar and containers.

+Used chatgpt to generate testing conditions eg. (test_create_payload, test_context_launches etc) for tests.py to help ensure that areas of testing are not missed

 Run application